Practice Information Booklet

 1 Hour Reception Closure

-From 17/08/2016 the Practice will close for 1 hour over the lunchtime period approximately every 2 weeks to allow for staff training.
+From 17/08/2016 the Practice will close for an afternoon approximately every 1 – 2 months to allow for staff training.
 Advance Notice of the date and time will be publicised in Surgery.
-If during this hour you need advice Mastercall will be providing cover in addition to advice available from 111.
+If during this time you need advice Mastercall will be providing cover in addition to advice available from 111.

 We are computerised for safety and convenience.
-Please return repeat prescription request forms suitably marked.
+Please return repeat prescription request forms suitably marked to the Practice.
 We require 48 hours notice for repeat prescriptions.

 From January 2015 The Practice adopted the Electronic Prescribing Scheme which means on receipt of your request your prescription will be sent electronically to your nominated pharmacy.
 If you would like to nominate a pharmacy please ask at your chosen pharmacy or alternatively ask our receptionists who would be happy to help.

-Prescriptions may not be ordered over the phone but we do have an online facility.
+Prescriptions may not be ordered over the phone.

 This service is provided for patients who are infirm.